Homework Tips and Suggestions

 • If your child is not sure what to write about, ask what is being studied in class.

-• Ask what she is thinking about writing, or what she is working on or trying out.
+• Ask what they are thinking about writing, or what they are working on or trying out.

-• Point out something that you think she has done well.
+• Point out something that you think they have done well.
 Empty praise is empty.

 • Refrain from writing in your child’s notebook.